|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 Fig. 6-9 about here

-associated with changes in travel speeds following increases or decreases in
+casualties associated with changes in travel speeds following increases or

 in Sweden.
 In many cases, speeds on roads with changed speed limits were compared to speeds on similar roads which did not have their limits changed.
 Nilsson finds that if mean or median speeds change (upwards or downwards) to new values, vb, from prior values, va, the following relations estimate approximately the ratio of events before and after the speed change: